Isle of Albion

 First Photographed: Tuesday 13th February 2001

-Last Photographed: Thursday 14th February 2013
+Last Photographed: Thursday 18th April 2024

 Site rating:

 The history of Dunster dates back at least as far as Saxon times.
 It's believed to have been settled around 700AD, although prehistoric earthworks around the uplands suggest still earlier activity at the site.
 The real growth of Dunster began after the Norman invasion, when William de Mohun built the original medieval castle.
-It was also at this time that the church settled here, founding Dunster's priory at William's invitation, around 1097AD.